Mine Kafon Drone: Landmines worldwide

 There are about 100 million buried landmines in 60 countries.
 The United Nations states that there are 20,000 individuals—mostly the elderly, women, and children— that are maimed by landmines annually.
 According to Ingenieur, civilians make up the largest portion of victims of landmines, at an estimate of 79% of the total victims.
 The military are estimated to be 18% of the victims, and professional mine sweepers are 3% of the victims.

 Typically, mines are removed using mine disposal experts, dogs, and wheeled vehicles, which is dangerous.
 Further, the mines become more unstable over time.
 It costs between $300–1,000 to remove each mine, according to the World Economic Forum.
 It is also a lengthy process.
-There were 171,000 American and Russian mines laid in Mozambique during their revolution, which have been said to have killed up to 15,000 people, according to Human Rights Watch.
+There were 171,000 American and Soviet mines laid in Mozambique during their revolution, which have been said to have killed up to 15,000 people, according to Human Rights Watch.
 It took 22 years to clear the mines from the country.
 The effort was completed in 2015.